the-crypt-keeper/can-ai-code/README.md

 **12/11** Evaluate EXAONE 3.5 2.4B, 7.8B, 32B (FP16, GGUF Q8, AWQ).
 Evaluate HIGGS quantization of llama 3.1 8b.

 **12/07** Evaluate Llama3.3-70B (FP16, GGUF, AWQ) it's a fantastic model.

-**11/21** This project was too difficult to use, and I'm the maintainer!
-I've spent some time refactoring the interview scripts, updating requirements.txt and there is a new [evaluation guide](GUIDE.md) for evaluating both models and APIs.

 ## Test Suites